aerosec/jetset_fuzzer/afl/README.md

-# BlandFuzz: Everything is the same.
+# AFL portion of Jetset Fuzzer.

 Reinstrumented version of afl that allows arbitrary fuzzing of anything, anywhere